 - Certain medical conditions, such as kidney disease, diabetes, sleep apnea, thyroid problems, and preeclampsia, can affect kidney function, blood sugar levels, breathing, hormone levels, and the placenta, respectively, and cause high blood pressure.

-- Some medications, such as birth control pills, steroids, decongestants, and nonsteroidal anti-inflammatory drugs (NSAIDs), can affect hormone levels, fluid balance, blood vessels, and inflammation, respectively, and cause high blood pressure.
+- Some medications, such as steroids, decongestants, and nonsteroidal anti-inflammatory drugs (NSAIDs), can affect hormone levels, fluid balance, blood vessels, and inflammation, respectively, and cause high blood pressure.